 Guyana's small and medium-sized enterprises are about to receive a transformative boost.
-The government is establishing the Guyana Development Bank, a new financial institution capitalised at a minimum of US$200 million, specifically designed to provide affordable, accessible financing to entrepreneurs across the country.
-For the first time, Guyanese business owners will be able to access zero-interest, zero-collateral loans of up to GYD $3 million -- and potentially up to GYD $10 million through co-financing with commercial banks.
+The government is establishing the Guyana Development Bank (also referred to as the SME Development Bank in Budget 2026 §4.87), a new financial institution.
+Budget 2026 §6.10 allocates an initial US$100 million — the first tranche of a planned minimum US$200 million capitalisation — for 2026 to capitalise the bank.
+It is specifically designed to provide affordable, accessible financing to entrepreneurs across the country.
+For the first time, Guyanese business owners will be able to access zero-interest, zero-collateral loans of up to GYD $3 million — and potentially up to GYD $10 million through co-financing with commercial banks.

 This guide covers everything announced so far about the Development Bank: who qualifies, how much you can borrow, which sectors are prioritised, and how to prepare your business to apply when the bank becomes operational.